SAPikachu/flash3kyuu_deband/ReadMe.txt

 This avisynth plugin debands the video by replacing banded pixels with average value of referenced pixels, and optionally dithers them.

-Supported colorspaces: YUY2 and all planar YUV formats (Progressive only)
+Supported colorspaces: YUY2, YV12, YV16, YV24, YV411 (Progressive only)

 Parameters: